Benchmarking Quantum Surrogate Models on Scarce and Noisy Data: Methodology

-Following the description of all QNN components in section \ref{sec:background}, we now (1) identify a suitable encoding, (2) select an efficient ansatz for the parameterized circuit, then (3) combine both, e.g., by layering and finally (4) choose an appropriate decoding of measurement results to represent the prediction result.
+Following the description of all QNN components in section \ref{sec:background}, we now (1) identify a suitable encoding, (2) select an efficient ansatz for the parameterized circuit, then (3) combine both using layering and finally (4) choose an appropriate decoding of measurement results to represent the prediction result.

-Being limited by the hardware capabilities of classical quantum circuit simulators, we decide to use angle encoding and hence focus on small to medium dimensional datasets.
-In particular, angle encoding has the useful property of generating desired expressibility while keeping the required number of gates and parameters low, resulting in shallower circuits compared to more space-efficient\footnote{The term space-efficient coins the efficiency in the number of (qu-)bits used to encode information.} encodings such as amplitude encoding.
-This leads to circuits that can be evaluated faster when executing calculations analytically while also being more robust against imperfect gate fidelity when run on NISQ hardware \cite{Ostaszewski_2021, Mantri2017}.
-A possible implementation can be seen in the first two wires of figure \ref{fig_vqc_example}, where two dimensional input data $x=\left(x_0, x_1\right)$ is angle encoded using $R_x$ rotations.
+Paying tribute to the limited hardware capabilities of current NISQ hardware, we employ angle encoding and hence focus on small- to medium-dimensional data sets.
+In particular, angle encoding has the useful property of generating desired expressibility while keeping the required number of gates and parameters low, resulting in shallower, wider circuits compared to more space-efficient encodings such as amplitude encoding \cite{Ostaszewski_2021,Mantri2017}.
+A possible implementation can be seen in the first two wires of figure \ref{fig_vqc_example}, where two-dimensional input data $x=\left(x_0, x_1\right)$ is angle encoded using $R_x$ rotations.
 Notably, additional normalization of the entries $x_i$ to an interval inside $\left[0,2\pi \right[$ has been proven useful~\cite{Koelle23}.

-For selecting an efficient ansatz, we use established circuits proposed in literature \cite{https://doi.org/10.1002/qute.201900070} that allow for a sufficient degree of expressibility and entanglement capacity.
-A natural choice is ``circuit 9" as proposed in \cite{https://doi.org/10.1002/qute.201900070} (see ansatz 2 in figure \ref{fig_vqc_example} for its architecture) as it showed the best tradeoff between high expressibility and a low number of parameters.
-However, according to \cite{Schuld_2021_L} a certain minimum number of parameters is necessary to be able to fully exploit the spectrum of the non-linear components that data reuploading and parallel encoding generate.
-In essence, at least twice the number of qubit encodings in the entire circuit are required as parameters.
-To fix this issue of circuit 9 when applied to our data, we combine it with another expressive circuit, i.e., ``circuit 11" from the same article \cite{https://doi.org/10.1002/qute.201900070}.
-For the full architecture, see figure~\ref{fig_vqc_example}.